AdonyasKibru/Recaller/ReadMe.txt

 Open the Expo Go app on your phone and scan the QR code to run the app.

-6. Test Features
+5. Test Features
+    - fill out the settings to creat like a user profile.
     - Add some .wav files to the recordings/ folder.
     - Use the app to list and transcribe them.
-    - Use the summarize feature if your OpenAI key is working.
+    - Use the summarize feature to summarize it.
-    - View or save the summaries and quizzes.
+    - then use the summerized not to generate quizzes.

+For more watch the Recaller_Demo.mp4